 The planned timeline for software releases was established as follows:

-VTM2.0 will be released by 2018-08-15.
-This version will include all adoptions necessary for CTC.
-By the same time, also an implementation of BMS2.0 configuration (with only VTM adoptions) will be provided in a separate branch.
-BMS2.1 with BMS-only adoption will be released by 2018-08-31.
-VTM2.1 with non-CTC adoptions will be released later.
+VTM3.0 will be released by 2018-11-09.
+VTM3.1 with non-CTC adoptions will be released later.

 Further versions of VTM may be released for additional bug fixing, as appropriate.